RobertZetterlund/intro-to-ai/assignment8/report.md

 A\* keeps the promise of finding the optimal path of 10, whilst BFS finds a path of length 14, although with fewer operations.

-In the implementation of the algorithm, the priority queue of the BFS appears to prioritize order of discovery starting from north and following clockwise.
-That is why the first iteration goes north and then continues on that path as `h(x)` continues to get lower or equal to the heurestic value of the south-most green nodes neighbor, which is 8 steps (the value of `h(x)` for the diagonal path is 7).
+In the implementation of the algorithm, the priority queue of the BFS appears to prioritize the order of discovery starting from the north and following clockwise.
+That is why the first iteration goes north and then continues on that path as `h(x)` continues to get lower or equal to the heuristic value of the south-most green nodes neighbor, which is 8 steps (the value of `h(x)` for the diagonal path is 7).

 ## Which one is fastest?

 We find that there are two ways to define fastest in the context of this problem.
 Either we prioritize the length of the path or the number of operations.
-We compare A\* and Best First-search as Breadth First-search is not competative in neither definitions.
+We compare A\* and Best First-search as Breadth First-search is not competitive in neither definitions.

-For the length of the path, we can always say that A\* is the fastest as it is guranteed to find the optimal path, something that cannot be said about the BFS.
+For the length of the path, we can always say that A\* is the fastest as it is guaranteed to find the optimal path, something that cannot be said about the BFS.

-For the number of operations it is more problem-dependent.
+For the number of operations, it is more problem-dependent.
 For the problem above the number of operations is fewer in the BFS (compared to A\*).
 For the problem introduced below the number of operations is greater in the BFS.
 View the example in the figure below and the data in the following table.

 <p align="center">
       <img src="fig/example-operation.png" width="30%">